Novelty Inside Familiarity

 Context

 - Recurring events are valuable because players recognize them, but that same familiarity can make them feel solved.
-My work on Civil War 2023, Winter Event 2024, and Revenge of the Turtle 2025 focused on preserving the event identity while adding reasons to re-engage.
+My work on Civil War 2023, Winter Event 2024, and Revenge of the Turtle 2025 focused on preserving the event identity while giving players something meaningfully new to notice.

-- The refreshes combined new mechanics, reward structures, secret quests, and super admiral encounters to give different player segments something to chase.
+- The refreshes combined new mechanics, quest beats, reward structures, secret quests, and special encounters so different player segments had a reason to come back.

 Problem